 The Ontario Superior Court of Justice recently upheld a termination clause in an employment contract which limited entitlements upon termination to the minimum available under the Employment Standards Act, 2000 (ESA) but which did not make explicit reference to the continuation of benefits during the statutory notice period.

 In Burton v.
-Aronovitch McCauley Rollo LLP, the plaintiff had twelve years of service when her employment was terminated without cause.
+Aronovitch McCauley Rollo LLP, the plaintiff had 13 years of service when her employment was terminated without cause.
 She was provided with notice, severance and payments for unused vacation in accordance with the requirements of the ESA.
 Additionally, her benefits were continued for the duration of her notice period.

 The plaintiff sued for common law damages, arguing that the termination clause was unenforceable as it failed to expressly provide for continuation of benefits during the notice period as required by the ESA.
 In the alternative, she argued that termination clause was unconscionable.

 (a) AMR may, at its sole discretion, terminate your employment without cause (a “Non-Cause Termination”).
 In the event of a Non-Cause Termination, AMR shall provide you with severance pay in accordance with the Employment Standards Act, as amended, and any successor legislation, if so required as at the time of a Non-Cause Termination; and

 (b) Notwithstanding the foregoing, and for greater certainty, if the amounts which you would receive upon a Non-Cause Termination, as set out above, are less than the amounts to which you would be entitled under the Employment Standards Act, as amended or any successor legislation, then you shall be entitled to notice, severance pay, and any other payment required by the relevant legislation in force as at the time of the termination.